51mayday/ScarpetScripts/README.md

 ### Dev
 Work-in-progress scripts, hosted so that others can test them and offer feedback.
 These scripts may not have been tested thoroughly.

+### Advanced
+Versions of scripts with featuresets that are useful only in extremely specific scenarios.
+Your mileage may vary - scripts here were likely used once by Ners and then ignored.